- Boards & Committees H-Z

 Food is heavy!
 Instead of trashing it, put food scraps—including meat and

 bones, food-soiled paper towels, and used pizza boxes—in the green bin.
+Contact Black Earth Compost to get or replace your green compost bin.
+See their website for more information here.

 To help keep your bin clean, you can use doubled brown paper bags to line it.